lxd98/Benchmarking_for_ONT_using_bacteria/code/genome_assembly/README.md

-To get the mismatchers and indels from the Quast results, using the following code:
+To get the substitutions and indels from the Quast results, using the following code:

 ```shell
 awk '{print $1 "\t" $45 "\t" $46}' transposed_report.tsv  | grep -v Assembly > tmp_file.txt